webdev23/phi/README.md

 # φ | php helper installer
-Shell script installer, updater, dependency manager.
+Shell script installer, updater, dependency manager, that works both serverside and locally.

 Originally made to fast deploy and update shell scripts from a remote index.